dark/dropbox-filesystem-fix/README.md

 ## Installation

 **This is an experimental fix, not supported by Dropbox.
-It might cause data loss.**
+This fix unpredictably changes the behavior of the Dropbox client and might cause irreparable data loss.**

+The installation steps are not documented on purpose, given the experimental nature of this code.
 You assume your own responsibility to configure, build and use this code.

-If you do not feel comfortable with researching and running those steps yourself, or dealing with any problem you might encounter, please do not use this fix.
+- If you do not feel comfortable with researching and running those steps yourself, or dealing with any problem you might encounter, please do not use this fix.

+- If you are not comfortable with understanding how this code works and is built, this fix is probably too advanced for you.
+(The author wants to avoid the "implicit warranty" that a copy-and-paste set of instructions would imply.)

 ## Pages linking here

-* https://www.linuxuprising.com/2018/11/how-to-use-dropbox-on-non-ext4.html (contains a detailed set of instructions to install this code on `.deb`-based Linux distributions)
+* For thouse users that accept the risk of data loss, there's [a detailed set of instructions](https://www.linuxuprising.com/2018/11/how-to-use-dropbox-on-non-ext4.html) to install this code on `.deb`-based Linux distributions, that come with no warranties watsoever.
+Please use on your own risk.